andro951/WeaponEnchantments/Readme.md

 All of the essence you pick up are stored here.
 Right clicking the enchanting table opens the enchanting interface.
 In an enchanting table you can...
 * Create enchantments.
 * Upgrade enchantments.
 * Apply and remove Enchants from items.
     > All you have to do is place an enchantment in an enchantment slot.
 There is no cost or confirm button.
 * Convert essence to item experience.
     > The Level up button will consume lower tiers of essence first if possible.
-These slots can be favorited (same as vanilla favoriting) to prevent them being consumed unless there is not enough to level up without them.
+These slots can be favorited (same as vanilla favoriting) to prevent them being consumed unless there is not enough essence to level up without them.
 * Offer items (Destroyes the item in exchange for essence and ores - configurable).
-    > The value of essence and ores recieved is slightly more than the item's base sell price. (config default is half or half essence)
+    > The value of essence and ores recieved is slightly more than the item's base sell price. (config default is half ore, half essence)
     > Also returns all enchantments and power boosters applied to the weapon and converts experience on the item to essence.
-* Syphon excess xp from an item past the max level, 40.
+* Syphon excess xp from an item past the max level, 40, converting it to essence.
 * Infuse items (Discussed in it's own section)

 There are 5 tiers of enchanting tables